HEnquist/camilladsp/README.md

 ![Overview](overview.png)

 ### Capture
 The capture thread reads a chunk samples from the audio device in the selected format.
 It then converts the samples to 64-bit floats (or optionally 32-bit).
 If resampling is enabled, the audio data is sent to the resampler.
 At the end, the chunk of samples is packed as a message that is then posted to the input queue of the processing thread.
-After this the capture thread returns to reading he next shunk of samples from the device.
+After this the capture thread returns to reading the next chunk of samples from the device.

 ### Processing
 The processing thread waits for audio chunk messages to arrive in the input queue.
 Once a message arrives, it's passed through all the defined filters and mixers of the pipeline.
 Once all processing is done, the audio data is posted to the input queue of the playback device.